 The evolution of the TTC subway map

-The Toronto subway map might not be as iconic as London's or as comprehensive as New York City's, but it has its own charms.
+The Toronto subway map might not be as iconic as London's or as comprehensive as New York's, but it has its own charms.

-From day one, the TTC has (mostly) stuck to its policy of naming its stations after roads, excluding "avenue," "road," and other suffixes, or landmarks artfully distilled into a single word: "Museum," "Osgoode," "Union."
+From day one, the TTC has mostly stuck to its policy of naming its stations after roads, excluding avenue, road, and other suffixes, or landmarks artfully distilled into a single word: Museum, Osgoode, Union for examples.

-Trivia lovers: Main Street is the only station named for a road to retain its suffix.
+In fact, Main Street is the only station named for a road to retain its suffix.
 The change was made during construction of the Bloor-Danforth line for clarity, lest some hapless soul think it was the nexus of the subway system.

-The first Toronto subway map, shown at the top of the page, borrowed heavily from London Underground, mimicking its style and famous Johnston font.
+The first Toronto subway map borrowed heavily from the London Underground mimicking its style and famous Johnston font.

 The creator of the famous lettering, the eponymous Edward Johnston, taught Eric Gill, whose own iconic Gill Sans typeface is often confused for the (officially) unnamed TTC font.

-In 1963, with the arrival of the University line, Toronto's first subway expansion, the map was altered and the famous U shape was born, making St. George briefly a terminal station.
+In 1963, with the arrival of the University line, Toronto's first subway expansion, the map was altered and the famous U-shape was born, making St. George briefly a terminal station.

 Things really began to catch fire three years later, in 1966, when the original Bloor-Danforth line brought the first east-west addition to the Toronto subway.

 The Bloor-Danforth line wasn't always marked in green.
-Early on-board subway maps used red for the Yonge-University line - matching the original red Gloucester trains - from Eglinton to St. George and yellow for subway from Keele to Woodbine, the original kick-off points.
+Early on-board subway maps used red for the Yonge-University line—matching the original red Gloucester trains—from Eglinton to St. George, and yellow for subway from Keele to Woodbine, the original kick-off points.

-The Bloor-Danforth line appears to have gone green with its first expansion, which took trains to Islington and Warden - into Etobicoke and Scarborough - in 1968.
+The Bloor-Danforth line appears to have gone green with its first expansion, which took trains to Islington and Warden, into Etobicoke and Scarborough, in 1968.

-By this time the TTC subway had settled on the now-familiar black background design for its rapid transit map.
+By this time, the TTC subway had settled on the now-familiar black background design for its rapid transit map.
 A minor tweak a short time later would remove the gentle curve north after Main Street station in favour of an angular hockey stick sweep.

 While the overarching design of the subway map become standardized during this period, there was an intriguing supplemental map that arose which is worth mentioning.